eshaan-kolloth/Vegetable-Shop-Analysis/README.md

 > *Filters so intuitive even your accountant uncle will figure it out*

 ```
-🥕 Filter by Vegetable    →  Any combo you like
+🥕  Filter by Vegetable   →   Any combination you like
 📅  Filter by Day         →   Monday blues?
 Filter 'em out
 🗓️  Filter by Date Range  →   Zoom into any period instantly
 ```

-All three filters update **every single chart and table simultaneously** — no refresh needed. 🪄
+All three filters update **every single chart and table simultaneously** — no page refresh needed. 🪄

 ---